x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-dynamic-distribution-groups-exchange-2013-help.md

 - **Organizational unit** This read-only box displays the organizational unit (OU) that contains the dynamic distribution group.
 You have to use Active Directory Users and Computers to move the group to a different OU.

 #### Ownership
-<a name="Ownership"> </a>

 Use this section to assign a group owner.
 A dynamic distribution group can have only one owner.
 The group owner appears on the **Managed by** tab of the object in Active Directory Users and Computers.

 You can add owners by clicking **Browse** and selecting the owner from the list.
 To remove the owner, click **Clear** and then click **Save**.![Remove icon](images/ITPro_EAC_RemoveIcon.gif).

 #### Membership
-<a name="membership"> </a>

 Use this section to change the criteria used to determine membership of the group.
 You can delete or change existing membership rules and add new rules.
-For procedures that tell you how to do this, see [Use the EAC to create a dynamic distribution group](#createddg-exchange-2013-help.md) in the procedures for configuring membership when you use the EAC to create a new dynamic distribution group.
+For procedures that tell you how to do this, see the [Use the EAC to create a dynamic distribution group](#use-the-eac-to-create-a-dynamic-distribution-group) section in the procedures for configuring membership when you use the EAC to create a new dynamic distribution group.

 #### Delivery management
-<a name="deliverymanagement"> </a>

 Use this section to manage who can send email to this group.